Persona 3

 released outside Japan as Shin Megami Tensei: Persona 3, is a 2006 role-playing video game developed by Atlus.
 It is the fourth main installment in the Persona series, which is part of the larger Megami Tensei franchise.
-Atlus originally released the game for the PlayStation 2 in Japan in July 2006; the North American release of the game was delayed until 2007 due to issues with the publication of the official art book.
-Persona 3 FES, an extended version containing a new playable epilogue among other changes, was released in Japan in 2007 and worldwide the following year.
+It was originally released for the PlayStation 2 in Japan in 2006 and in North America in 2007.
+It has received several enhanced re-releases and ports: Persona 3 FES, an extended version featuring a new playable epilogue and other changes, was released for the PlayStation 2 in Japan in 2007 and worldwide in 2008.
+A PlayStation Portable version, Persona 3 Portable, was released in Japan in 2009, North America in 2010, and Europe in 2011, and ported to the Nintendo Switch, PlayStation 4, Windows, Xbox One and Xbox Series X/S in 2023.
+Persona 3 Reload, a remake of the core game, was released in February 2024.

-In Persona 3, the player takes the role of a high-school student who joins the Specialized Extracurricular Execution Squad (SEES), a group of students investigating the Dark Hour, a time period between one day and the next that few people are aware of.
-During the Dark Hour, the player enters Tartarus, a large tower containing Shadows, creatures that feed on the minds of humans.
-To fight the Shadows, each SEES member can summon a Persona, a manifestation of a person's inner self.
-The game's most iconic feature is how the members of SEES release their Personas: by firing a gun-like object called an Evoker at their head.
-In addition to the standard elements of role-playing games, Persona 3 includes elements of simulation games, as the game's protagonist progresses day by day through a school year, making friends and forming relationships that improve the strength of his Personas in battle.
+In Persona 3, the player assumes the role of a high school student who joins the "Specialized Extracurricular Execution Squad" (SEES), a group of students investigating a temporal anomaly known as the "Dark Hour", during which its members can enter Tartarus, a tower containing monsters called Shadows.
+They battle the Shadows using a physical manifestation of their psyche called a Persona, which they summon by firing a gun-like object called an "Evoker" at their head.
+Persona 3 incorporates elements of role-playing and simulation games, as the game's protagonist progresses day by day through a school year and forms relationships that improve their Personas' strength in battle.

-The reception of Persona 3 was mainly positive; critics enjoyed its social elements, while some found its combat and environments repetitive.
-Persona 3 FES epilogue was said to give narrative closure to the original game, although it was criticized for not featuring the simulation aspect of Persona 3.
-An abridged PlayStation Portable version, Persona 3 Portable, was released in Japan in November 2009, in North America in July 2010, and in Europe in April 2011.
-This version added the ability to play as a female protagonist, new story elements and music, and a new interface.
-Portable was also released for Nintendo Switch, PlayStation 4, Windows, Xbox One, and Xbox Series X/S in 2023.
-Two fighting games that continue the story of SEES, Persona 4 Arena and Persona 4 Arena Ultimax, were released in the early 2010s.
-Persona 3 has also seen other related media released, including a rhythm game, multiple soundtrack albums, musical concerts, radio dramas, a manga, an anime series, and an episodic animated film series.
+Reception towards Persona 3 was mainly positive; critics enjoyed its social elements, while some found its combat and environments repetitive.
+Persona 3 FES's epilogue was said to give narrative closure to the original game, although it was criticized for not featuring its simulation aspects.
+Persona 3 has also seen other related media, including the fighting games Persona 4 Arena and Persona 4 Arena Ultimax, the rhythm game Persona 3: Dancing in Moonlight, soundtrack albums, musical concerts, radio dramas, a manga, a loosely connected anime series, and an episodic animated film series.